 Remember that every person travelling in your party will need a passport- including babies!
 Find out how to renew or apply for a passport HERE, get advice about child passports HERE or check out our guide for taking your own baby passport photos HERE.

-Depending what destination you are travelling to you may not need a visa (usually only if you’re leaving the EU), but be sure to check this in plenty of time before you’re due to leave.
+Depending what destination you are travelling to you may not need a visa (usually only if you’re leaving the EU, although this may change if Brexit comes into force), but be sure to check this in plenty of time before you’re due to leave.

 3. Airline Tickets